Some Java applets written by Jeffrey Rosenthal

 My poisson applet illustrates that even if dots are placed uniformly at random, various "patterns" will seem to appear ("Poisson clumping").

-Markov chain Monte Carlo (MCMC) simulations: exp, unif, slice, cftp, metropolis, and pointproc.
+Markov chain Monte Carlo (MCMC) simulations: exp, unif, slice, cftp, metropolis, pointproc, and option.

 My first Markov chain simulation applet is "exp", which simulates a one-dimensional independence sampler Markov chain with exponential target distribution.
 This Markov chain was used as an example in a research paper, and is related to my research.